Changissnz/nu_merchant_principal/README.md

 "structure".
-A sentient being, recognized as representative of pride, can still be representative of pride after disregarding a principle, either they themself stated or noted by the other.
+A sentient being, recognized as representative of pride, can still be representative of pride after disregarding a principle, either they themself stated or was noted by the other.
 But one transformation could lead to another.
 The prideful would be unrecognizable even to themself after bending and conforming their behavior, careless to their principles, for many transformations that take effect in internal mechanism of their self